fajer-alqahtani/Minder/README.md

 Run the app on an iOS simulator or physical device.

-Make sure SwiftData models are correctly loaded via .modelContainer.
+Ensure SwiftData models are loaded using .modelContainer.

-📸 Screens

-Splash Screen with animated branding

-Today’s Record (Medications, Meals, Emotional Status)

-Care Overview Summary with charts
+📌 Notes & Future Enhancements

+Reminder notifications for medications and meals.

+Data export and sharing with healthcare professionals.

+Trend-based insights for emotional well-being.

+Accessibility improvements and voice support.

 👩‍💻 Team

 Developed as part of the Apple Developer Academy program.

-📌 Notes

-All data is stored locally using SwiftData.

-Designed as a prototype focused on usability and clarity.

-Future improvements may include reminders, data export, and caregiver sharing.

-If you want, I can:

-Shorten it

-Make it more academic

-Add screenshots section

-Or rewrite it specifically for Apple Developer Academy submission

-يمكن أن تصدر عن ChatGPT بعض الأخطاء. لذلك يجب التحقق من المعلومات المهمة.